 (11) Employ an executive director and other personnel as necessary to carry out its responsibilities under this chapter, and fix the compensation of these persons.
 All employees of the authority shall be in the unclassified civil service and shall be eligible for membership in the public employees retirement system.
 In the hiring of the executive director, the Ohio tuition trust authority shall obtain the advice and consent of the Ohio tuition trust board created in section 3334.03 of the Revised Code, provided that the executive director shall not be hired unless a majority of the board votes in favor of the hiring.
-In addition, the board may remove the executive director at any time subject to the advice and consent of the chancellor of the Ohio board of regents.
+In addition, the board may remove the executive director at any time subject to the advice and consent of the chancellor of higher education.

 (12) Contract with financial consultants, actuaries, auditors, and other consultants as necessary to carry out its responsibilities under this chapter;